project-koku/nise/CONTRIBUTING.md

 In general, we believe that code is read just as much as it is executed.
 Writing readable code is just as important as writing functional code.

-Pull-requests MUST follow Python style conventions (such as [PEP 8](https://www.python.org/dev/peps/pep-0008%20/) and [PEP 20](https://www.python.org/dev/peps/pep-0020%20/) and conform to generally recognized best practices.
-Pull-requests MAY also choose to conform to additional style guidelines, e.g. [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html%20/).
+Pull-requests MUST follow Python style conventions (such as [PEP 8](https://www.python.org/dev/peps/pep-0008) and [PEP 20](https://www.python.org/dev/peps/pep-0020) and conform to generally recognized best practices.
+Pull-requests MAY also choose to conform to additional style guidelines, e.g. [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 We do use automation whenever possible to ensure a basic level of acceptability.
 Pull-requests MUST pass a linter (flake8) without errors.
 Linting is performed by pre-commit.

 We do recognize that sometimes linters can get things wrong.
 They are useful tools, but they are not perfect tools.
 Pull-requests SHOULD pass a linter without warnings.

 Pull-requests MAY include disabling a specific linter check.
-If your pull-request disables linting it MUST include a comment block detailing why that particular check was disabled and it MUST be scoped as narrowly as possible. i.e. Don\'t disable linting on an entire class or method when disabling the check for a single statement will do.
+If your pull-request disables linting it MUST include a comment block detailing why that particular check was disabled and it MUST be scoped as narrowly as possible.
+Don't disable linting on an entire class or method when disabling the check for a single statement will do.

 ## Code testing considerations